 AlarmDroid (free)

-Relax & Sleep
+Relax and Sleep (free)

 Calendar: Jorte (free)